OliverJW/MusicBeeSyncToService/readme.md

 On logging in the plugin fetches a full list of songs and playlists tied to your Google Music account.
 It goes through each local playlist you wish to synchronise and looks for a playlist with the same name on Google Music.
 If it finds one, it deletes it and then creates a new playlist with the local playlist's name.
 For each song in the local playlist, the plugin attempts to match it with a remote song.
 Songs it can find remote matches for are placed into the new playlist in order.
 It silently skips those it can't match.

 When synchronising Remote to local, it checks for a local playlist with the same name as the remote one.
-If it exists, then it deletes the .m3u file that playlist is contained in, and recreates it as a blank text file.
-If it doesn't exist, it creates a new playlist with that name.
+If it exists, then it deletes playlist before creating a new playlist with that name.
 It then attempts to match each song in the remote playlist with a song in the local library.
-If it finds a match, it adds it to the new playlist, otherwise it skips that song silently.
+If it finds a match, it adds it to the new playlist, otherwise it will display a message indicating which song couldn't be found.

 ### Limitations